thrashr888/actions/has-changes/README.md

 # has-changes Action

 A GitHub Actions filter using git diff.
-Stops the Actions if there were changes in a given folder.
+Stops the Actions ("Neutral") if there were changes in a given folder.
 Continues if there's no changes in the given folder.

 ```
 action "has changes" {